vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2023.02.06 version 1.13.5 =
+Add failsafe for rare bug affecting some external payment method purchases with Klarna Checkout

 = 2023.01.25 version 1.13.4 =
 Remove lookup of orderid based on Vipps-orderid from database to improve speed and remove issues with transients etc.